TruckersFM: Street Team

 Being a heavily community-orientated radio station, TruckersFM launched its own virtual 'Street Team' in October 2018.
-The Street Team organize seasonal (previously monthly) online convoys and large alternative events on the TruckersMP multiplayer modification, allowing the presenters and staff of TruckersFM to directly interact with the community.
+The Street Team organize bi-monthly (previously monthly) online convoys and large alternative events on the TruckersMP multiplayer modification, allowing the presenters and staff of TruckersFM to directly interact with the community.
 These virtual convoys generally see over 400 online players attend and participate, and on occasions have seen between 500 and 700 attendees.

 The scale of Street Team Convoys assisted in the creation of a formal partnership with TruckersMP, who noted that TruckersFM "are one of the largest communities that contributes significantly to TruckersMP on a regular basis."